silverstripe/cwp/docs/en/portal/portal.md

 # Portal

-The core portal site is the first port of call of the entire CWP management portal.
-It contains a high-level overview of your instances as well as links to the other parts of the management portal.
+The portal site is the first port of call of the entire CWP Management Services.
+It contains a high-level overview of your instances as well as links to the other parts of the Management Services.

 ## Instances